Di Stampa Cuirassiers

 The regiment was raised in 1636 by Claus Dietrich Sperreuter (ca. 1600–1653) according to a decree issued on August 23, 1636.
-Sperreuter was born in Mecklenburg and, at the beginning of the Thirty Years’s War, had fought in the Swedish army of Ernst von Mansfeld (1623–1635).
+Sperreuter was born in Mecklenburg and, at the beginning of the Thirty Years’s War, had fought in the army of Ernst von Mansfeld and between 1623-1635 in the Swedish Army.
 He had joined the Imperial Army in 1636 in the rank of GFWM.

 The regiment took part in the blockade of Hanau.
 In 1637, under de Werth, it served on the Rhine.
 In 1642, it took part in the Battle of Leipzig and, in 1645, in the Battle of Jankau.

 In 1655, the regiment fought against Turks at Levencz (present day Levice/SK).
 In 1664, it distinguished itself in the Battle of St. Gotthard.
 In 1670, it took it part in the siege of Murány Castle (present day Muráň/SK).